awickert/gFlex/README.md

 ```
 pip install gFlex
 ```
-and you will have a full, running copy of gFlex from [PyPI](https://pypi.python.org/pypi).
+and you will have a full, running copy of the latest release verison of gFlex from [PyPI](https://pypi.python.org/pypi).

 ##### Downloading